JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 ---

-[DaCapo](https://github.com/dacapobench/dacapobench/) is a widely used benchmarking tool in the Java community.
+[DaCapo](https://github.com/dacapobench/dacapobench/) is a widely used benchmarking tool in the Java community and the original paper has been cited over 1400 times.
 It was originally released in 2006 and after 14 years, got a new major release in 2023.
 The development team deserves credit for their diligent efforts in revamping DaCapo.
 However, upon reviewing the benchmarks, I noticed that none have been verified for correctness through functional testing.
 While there are lightweight checksums in place to ensure consistency in output across individual benchmarks, no automatic analysis is performed to validate the accuracy of these outputs.

 # Examining Output Supression in Cassandra